 Salsa verde is green, rather than red and uses tomatillo, garlic, onion, jalapeno and cilantro.
 It’s delicious and tangy (often fire roasted) and it gives this chili it’s oomph!
 If you can’t find salsa verde locally, you can make your own.

-Alternatively, you could also add additional spices with the diced green chilis – maybe some cumin with oregano and cilantro or a hefty dose of taco seasoning which has chili powder.
+Alternatively, you could also add additional spices with the diced green chilis – maybe some cumin with oregano and cilantro or a hefty dose of homemade taco seasoning which has chili powder.

 I didn’t try that method, so proceed at your own risk and let us know in the comments if you come up with something amazing.